 Items of High Value

 Now, high-value doesn't necessarily mean it has a high price value, rather it is sentimental or a "can't live without" item.
-I like to think of them as the "can't live without them" stuff, things that you might grab if racing out of the fire.
-As an aside, if we're moving any distance, I photocopy all important documents such as any identification, licenses, insurance records, etc...
+We like to think of them as the "can't live without them" stuff, things that you might grab if racing out of the fire.
+As an aside, if we're moving any distance, We photocopy all important documents such as any identification, licenses, insurance records, etc...
 Just in case.

 So when you're packing, think twice about shipping the following items with the moving company: